Opening Hours Open 7 days a week

 Suitability Requirements

-The applicant must not fall for refusal under Part 9: grounds for refusal.
+The applicant must not fall for refusal under Appendix Part Suitability of the Immigration Rules.

-• in breach of immigration laws, except that where paragraph 39E applies, that period of overstaying will be disregarded; or
+• in breach of immigration laws, except that where the Exceptions for overstayers section of Part Suitability applies, that period of overstaying will be disregarded; or

 • on immigration bail.